notesbytom/notesbytom/cisco_all/eigrp_routing.md

 To establish a neighborship and share routes, EIGRP can require authentication.
 * Legacy authentication supports only MD5 and Key-Chain
 * Modern authentication in Named mode supports SHA-256 and simple pass-phrase or MD5 for backward compatibility
+  * Cisco ASA Firewall appears to only support MD5 auth for EIGRP.

 MD5 Authentication Example in Named Mode (removed other parts of config for brevity).
 ```